piermafrost/GEOCLIM5_sulf/README.md

 a value for each COMBINE box.
 * In the main configuration file (config/IO_CONDITIONS), in the section "OUTPUT CONDITIONS", "GEOCLIM", add a line (eg, copy and paste the last line) stating the name of the variable *in the netCDF output file*, its units, fill-value and description.
-* In 'source/geoclim_write_output.f90', at the end of the section "write variables", (just before the secion "output file closing"), add a block of 3 lines (eg, copy and paste the last 3 lines) that looks like:
+* In 'source/geoclim_write_output.f90', at the end of the section "write variables", (just before the section "output file closing"), add a block of 3 lines (eg, copy and paste the last 3 lines) that looks like:
 > !
 > i = 107